Smartphone addiction statistics 2025-2026: the numbers behind the habit

 What age group is most affected by phone addiction?

-Gen Z (ages 12-27) and younger Millennials show the highest rates of problematic smartphone use, with 82% of Gen Z self-reporting awareness of their own problematic phone habits.
+Gen Z (ages 12-27) and younger Millennials show the highest rates of problematic smartphone use, and many young people self-report awareness of their own problematic phone habits.
 However, phone overuse spans all demographics. adults over 55 are the fastest-growing segment of social media users, and their screen time has increased 30% since 2023.